Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

 This unit test covers both single-night calculation (checking each feature) and multi-night consistency logic.

-We should also test edge cases: e.g., no sleep data metrics (processor should return zeros without error), extremely short sleep (to ensure efficiency and WASO calc don’t divide by zero), etc. Additionally, verifying that the validator in `SleepData` catches inconsistent inputs is done in `test_health_data_entity.py` already, but we can add a test to ensure our processor doesn’t break those rules (for instance, if someone passes sleep\_start >= sleep\_end, our logic might compute negative time\_in\_bed; such metrics wouldn’t pass validation anyway).
+We should also test edge cases: e.g., no sleep data metrics (processor should return zeros without error), extremely short sleep (to ensure efficiency and WASO calc don't divide by zero), etc. Additionally, verifying that the validator in `SleepData` catches inconsistent inputs is done in `test_health_data_entity.py` already, but we can add a test to ensure our processor doesn't break those rules (for instance, if someone passes sleep\_start >= sleep\_end, our logic might compute negative time\_in\_bed; such metrics wouldn't pass validation anyway).

 ### b.
 Integration Test for `/health-data` API including Sleep